-One way to evaluate the care of patients diagnosed with heart failure is to look at the percentage of patients receiving each of the measures appropriate for them.
+One way to evaluate the care of people diagnosed with heart failure to look at the percentage of people receiving the timely and effective care measures that are appropriate for them.
 The goal is 100 percent.

 The graph below displays the percentage of eligible Mayo Clinic patients diagnosed with heart failure receiving all of the appropriate care measures.